 Change in volume since previous quarter

-This visual shows the composition of applications on the Centralized Waitlist by applicant category by most recent quarters in a stacked bar chart.
+This visual shows the percentage of households housed from the Centralized Waitlist by applicant category in the most recent quarter in a pie chart.

-This visual shows the composition by percentage of households housed by unit type in a pie chart.
+This visual shows the number of households housed from the Centralized Waitlist by unit type in the most recent quarter in a bar chart.

-This visual shows the total number of households housed by unit type by most recent quarters in a bar graph.
+This visual shows the percentage of households housed from the Centralized Waitlist by housing type in the most recent quarter in a pie chart.

 This section includes information on existing affordable rental housing that is under the City’s administration, as well as on the demolition and replacement of rental homes in non-profit and private developments requiring approval by the City.